Background

 Subscriptions can work well for companies selling goods like cleaning products, coffee, or even smoothies.

 Whatever you sell, show your customers why they should opt for a monthly refill.
 A discount is the best tactic to intrigue them.
-Giving them freebies is also a smart practice to get them to act.
+Giving them freebies is also a smart practice to prompt action.
+And there’s always priority delivery and support, exclusive events, or early access to new products.

 11. Promote your Brand’s Ideals

-Highlighting your vision and ideals throughout the customer journey will give your potential customers more reasons to stay.
+Highlighting your vision and ideals throughout the customer journey motivates potential customers to stick around.
 For example, Patagonia is a brand that promotes high-quality products that respect the environment:

 12. Entertain your Audience